paualarcon7/About/README.md

 - 📫 How to reach me **alarconayelenpaulina@gmail.com**

-- ⚡ Fun fact **I love playing League of Legends with my friends in my free time**
+- ⚡ Fun fact: **I love playing League of Legends with my friends in my free time!
+I also do yoga and read to relax my mind**

 <h3 align="left">Connect with me:</h3>
 <p align="left">